HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 Typical VW based

-• Belt driven fan blowing air through a sheet metal plenum and over the engine cooling fins
+• Belt driven fan blowing air through a sheet metal housing and over the engine cooling fins

 • Air flow direction controlled by sheet metal shrouds on top of engine